Just Got a Drone as a Present? Here Are Some Tips to Help You Get Started

 Actions to Take as a Recreational Flyer

-Here are the two actions you need to take if you plan to fly for fun.
+Here are the three actions you need to take if you plan to fly for fun.

 1. Take the TRUST (The Recreational UAS Safety Test)